Lensom/Lensom/README.md

 ## Little Bit About Me

-I'm a Front End developer based in Ukraine.
-I have been developing since 2017 and still study and improve my skills.
-Customers have relied on me for development, implementation, and management of their digital products.
-As a freelancer, I works also with web agencies, companies, startups and individuals to create a awesome websites and applications for the digital business.
+I am a front-end developer with 5 years of experience.

+I am very organized and attentive to details in projects.
+Ready to take the initiative and try to learn from mistakes.
+I multitask and adapt well to new situations.
+I can successfully meet deadlines and work independently with little or no supervision.
+I also feel that I can connect well with people.

 ## Experiences

-- Halo Lab / Front End Develop / June 2020 - NOV 2020
+- Moohii / Middle Front-end developer / 02.2022 - current
-- Nikitin Team / Front End Developer / APR 2019 - FEB 2020
+- NDA / React developer / 01.2021 - 02.2022
-- Yesgroup / junior Front End Developer / OCT 2018 - APR 2019
+- Halo Lab / Front-end Develop / 06.2020 - 12.2020
-- Freelancer / OCT 2017 - OCT 2018
+- Nikitin Team / Front-end Developer / 10.2018 - 03.2020
-- The beginning of the Front End way / MAY 2017

-## Recognition
+## Education:

-- Took part in the development of a Web application using Vue.js.
-Project - Postcard by March 8, Customer - Sberbank of Russia, 3 million users, sharing and augmented reality (AR)
-- Website postcard for Valentine's Day in Belarus.
-15 thousand people shared in social networks
+- Bachelor's degree of Information Technology.
+Odesa National Maritime University.
+2013-2018

+-Master’s degree of Information Technology.
+Odesa National Maritime University.
+2018-2019